 It’s worth noting that NBA’s previous Collective Bargaining Agreement also included the “designated rookie” rule, which was separate from the Rose rule but often applied to Rose rule deals.
 The designated rookie rule allowed teams to sign players to rookie scale extensions that spanned five new years instead of four.
 Teams weren’t permitted to carry more than two designated rookies at a time, including no more than one who was acquired via trade.

 However, the latest CBA eliminated the designated rookie rule, allowing all rookie scale extensions to cover up to five new years and placing no restrictions on how many of those players those teams are permitted to carry or acquire.
 The Rose rule is now the only one governing deviations from the norm for rookie scale extensions.

 Finally, a player with between seven and nine years of experience can qualify for a maximum salary worth 35% of the cap instead of 30% by meeting similar criteria, but that’s related to the designated veteran rule rather than the Rose rule.
 We cover that subject in a separate glossary entry.

 Note: This is a Hoops Rumors Glossary entry.
 Our glossary posts will explain specific rules relating to trades, free agency, or other aspects of the NBA’s Collective Bargaining Agreement.
 Larry Coon’s Salary Cap FAQ was used in the creation of this post.

-An earlier version of this post was published in 2013 by Luke Adams.
+Earlier variations of this post were published in 2013 and 2018 by Chuck Myron and Luke Adams.